nicktmv/four-d-radar-thesis/README.md

 ## Dataset Preparation

 First, please request and download the View of Delft (VoD) dataset from the [VoD official website](https://tudelft-iv.github.io/view-of-delft-dataset/).
+There will be form to request access

-Please also obtain the tracking annotation from [VoD GitHub](https://github.com/tudelft-iv/view-of-delft-dataset/blob/main/docs/ANNOTATION.md).
+Please also obtain the tracking annotation from [VoD GitHub](https://tudelft-iv.github.io/view-of-delft-dataset/docs/ANNOTATION.html).
 Unzip all the `.txt` tracking annotation files into the path: `view_of_delft_PUBLIC/lidar/training/label_2_tracking/`

 The dataset folder structure should look like this: